minimo6caracteres/tyron/README.md

 ## What tyron could be:
 - As a service: An app to manage your own data when shopping online.
 An e-commerce network for private transactions where you own your data, so you could buy and sell products and services, and sell your data if you want to.
-- As an organization: Registered in Denmark as a socio-economic enterprise - [registeret socialøkonomisk virksomhed (RSV)](https://github.com/tyronNetwork/tyron/blob/master/partnerships%26compliance/files/incorporation.md) - with transaction [profits](#profits) funding projects that mitigate global warming.
+- As an organization: Registered in Denmark as a socioeconomic enterprise - [registeret socialøkonomisk virksomhed (RSV)](https://github.com/tyronNetwork/tyron/blob/master/partnerships%26compliance/files/incorporation.md) - with transaction [profits](#profits) funding projects that mitigate global warming.

 > Does it worry you how companies use your data?
 > **Who owns your data, and how do they use it?** Users don't have enough control over how much and to which extent companies process our personal information.